Muslims-in-Tech-MIT/muslims-in-tech-landing/README.md

-**Design System**
-_Color Scheme_

-Our primary color scheme uses the color #e9e1d1.
-This color is used across various elements in the UI to maintain consistency with our

-branding.

-_Fonts_

-This project uses Inter as its primary font, automatically optimized and loaded via next/font.
-The font configuration is defined within the
+## 🎨 Color Scheme

+### Primary Color Palette

+- **Main Brand Color:** `#e9e1d1`

+### Tailwind CSS Configuration

-Tailwind CSS config file for easy customization and application.
+- The font setup, including sizes and weights, is conveniently defined within the Tailwind CSS configuration, allowing for easy customization and application across the project.

-_Font Sizes and Usage_
+## 📏 Font Sizes and Usage

-Font sizes are categorized as follows and can be adjusted in the Tailwind config file:

-Normal (Body Text): Default size for paragraph text.
+- **Normal (Body Text):** The default size for paragraph text, designed for optimal readability.

-Heading (H1, H2, H3, etc.): Defined sizes for headings to maintain hierarchical and visual consistency.
+- **Heading (H1, H2, H3, etc.):** Specifically defined sizes for headings to establish hierarchical structure and draw attention to key sections.

-Sub-heading: Used for sub-titles or secondary headings.

-_Colors_
+- **Sub-heading:** Ideal for subtitles or secondary headings, offering a step between body text and main headings for smooth visual flow.

+## Colors

-Defined within the Tailwind CSS config file, our color palette is designed to complement our primary color, ensuring accessibility and
+Our color palette, detailed within the Tailwind CSS config file, is crafted to complement our primary color.
+It includes a range of shades designed for accessibility, ensuring that all users enjoy a beautiful and functional UI.

-aesthetic appeal across the app.

-_Tailwind CSS_
+### Configuring Tailwind CSS

-This project utilizes Tailwind CSS for styling.
-To customize fonts, font sizes, and colors, refer to the tailwind.config.js file.
-This approach enables quick and consistent application of the design system across the project.
+Refer to the `tailwind.config.js` file to customize fonts, font sizes, and colors.
+This file serves as your central hub for design system settings, enabling a cohesive appearance across your project.

-_Editing the Project_

-You can start editing the page by modifying app/page.tsx.
-The page auto-updates as you edit the file.
+## 🛠 Editing the Project

+Dive into the project by editing `app/page.tsx`.
+Live updates will show as you make changes, offering immediate feedback on your development process.

+---

+By adhering to this design system, we ensure that **Your Project's Name** delivers a consistent, accessible, and aesthetically pleasing experience to all users.
+Happy coding!

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).